decretist/ICMCL17/proceedings/ICMCL17.markdown

 distant or machine reading approach aims to answer different questions, and therefore uses different tools and techniques.

-The project that forms the basis for the current study used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.
+The project that provides the background for this paper:

+- used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.

-As noted, the project that forms the basis for this paper was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.
-It employed stylometric authorship analysis using a statistical technique---principal component analysis of the frequencies of commonly occurring function words ---to obtain its results.
+- was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*, including the *dicta* in *de Penitentia*.

+It employed stylometric authorship analysis using a statistical technique, principal component analysis of the frequencies of commonly occurring function words, to obtain its results.
 Its conclusion was that the case statements were written by a single author who was not the author of the *dicta* either in the first or second recensions or in *de Penitentia*.
 Results from stylometric analysis for authorship of the *dicta*, however, were not consistent with either the one-author theory championed by Kenneth Pennington or the two-author theory championed by Anders Winroth.
 Instead, the results suggested, but did not conclusively prove, that both the first and the second recension *dicta* were the work of multiple authors.[^1]

 In contrast, this project concerns changes in the teaching---the doctrine---of the *Decretum* between the first and second recensions as